vireshas/redi2casa/README.md

     cqlsh: create table sets(namespace text primary key, key map<text, text>);
     cassandra-cli: create column family counters with column_type = 'Standard' and comparator = 'UTF8Type' and default_validation_class = 'CounterColumnType' and key_validation_class = 'UTF8Type';

-### Now you can
+### And you are good to go

     require "redi2casa"
     r = Redi2casa.new "127.0.0.1:9160", {:keyspace => 'keyspace1'}

+    Available:  [hset, hget, hincrby, lpush, ltrim, lpop, lrange, rpush, rpop]

     You should be passing an extra param(hash) when you call hget to retrieve a hash

     r.hset "a", "b", "hello_world"
     r.hget "a", "b", "hash"  #the last parameter is needed at the moment